haera/HACS408E/site/content/syllabus.md

 ### **Basic Needs Security**

 If you have difficulty affording groceries or accessing sufficient food to eat every day, or lack a safe and stable place to live, please visit [**UMD’s Division of Student Affairs website**](https://studentaffairs.umd.edu/basic-needs-security) for information about resources the campus offers you and let me know if I can help in any way.

 ### **Veteran Resources**

-UMD provides some additional supports to our student veterans.
+UMD provides some additional support to our student veterans.
 You can access those resources at the office of [Veteran Student life](https://stamp.umd.edu/engagement/veteran\_student\_life) and the [Counseling Center](https://www.counseling.umd.edu/aboutus/).
 Veterans and active duty military personnel with special circumstances (e.g., upcoming deployments, drill requirements, disabilities) are welcome and encouraged to communicate these, in advance if possible, to the instructor.

 ## **Participation**